account931/yii2_REST_2019/Readme_YII2_mine_Common_Comands.txt

 =====================================================
 15.Multilanguages
-(see live example at MultilanguageController/public function actionIndex())
+(see live example at MultilanguageController/public function actionIndex()=> https://github.com/account931/yii2_REST_and_Rbac_2019/blob/master/views/multilanguage/index.php)
 NB: setting is reset to null on reload, u should save selected language to Session or Cookie) When using Cookie keep in mind MEGA FIX : {Yii::$app->request->cookies} is for READ ONLY, to add a new cookie use {Yii::$app->response->cookies->}
 How to add multilanguages: